egmontmika/egmontmika.com/content/blog/just-a-little-earlier.md

 draft = true
 +++

-To some people, it seems all right to come "a little late" to our meeting.
+To some people, it seems all right to come "a little late".

 Nobody will take notice anyway, it seems.
-And others will be late, as well.
+And others will be late as well, they think.

-To them, coming late seems all right, as long as they don’t miss the highlights and as long as they get what they are expecting.
-As long as  they show up and fulfill their social duty.
+To them, coming late is all right, as long as they don’t miss the highlights and as long as they get what they are expecting.
+And as long as they fulfill their social duty.

 Why invest more time than necessary?